xgabrielex/Bellabeat-Data-Analysis-Case-Study/README.md

 **6. Motivation boost**

 As I've learned from data analysis, the most active hours of the day are 12 PM to 2 PM and 5 PM to 7 PM.
 During this time people are most likely to be active therefore Bellabeat app could have "Motivational boost" notifications during these hours.
-If the person were working out and received a motivational message, it would validate their work, and if not, it would work as a reminder to be more active.
+If the person was working out and received a motivational message, it would validate their work, and if not, it would work as a reminder to be more active.

 **7. Evening meditation**